chienlax/brats_challenge/docs/nnU-Net_installation.md

 outputs\nnunet\nnUNet_results\Dataset501_BraTSPostTx\<trainer>__<plans>__<configuration>\fold_<N>\network_architecture.pdf
 ```

+**PyTorch 2.4+ compatibility note:** hiddenlayer 0.3.x still references the private
+`torch.onnx._optimize_trace` helper, which PyTorch removed.
+This repository ships a
+`sitecustomize.py` compatibility shim that silently reintroduces the missing
+attribute whenever you launch nnU-Net commands from the project root.
+If you run
+training from a different working directory, make sure the repository is on your
+`PYTHONPATH` or apply a similar patch in your environment so the diagrams can be
+rendered.

 Open the PDF to review encoder/decoder stages, feature widths, and skip connections.

 Need to regenerate the diagram without retraining?
 Re-run the trainer in evaluation mode so nnU-Net rebuilds the network and exports the figure: